 One in one hundred.
 That’s how many applicants for consultant’s position get the final green signal to join big firms.

-One of their secrets to success: the quality of their cover letters and resume.
+One of their secrets to success: the quality of their cover letters and resume (Management consulting resume tips for McKinsey, Deloitte, BCG, Bain).
 Here, let’s take a closer look at the major ingredients of an appealing cover letter.

 If you are applying for the position of consultant at top companies such as McKinsey, Accenture, Deloitte, and KPMG, your application cover letter should indicate your motivation and potential.

 A well-written cover letter acts as a perfect introduction for a resume, by not only reflecting your personal traits but also by providing highlights of your education and employment.

 A good management consulting cover letter gives the recruiters your story in a nutshell.
 It spurs them to read your resume and add it to the filtered list for interview invites.

 Your scorer will have a hundred or more applications to evaluate every day in addition to his/her normal duties, and your letter better be readable.

 Since the company is investing time going through your application, your cover letter needs to quickly and fully answer three questions:

 In other words, these questions are, respectively: Why you?
 Why consulting?
 Why this firm?